 - Only one speed (actually may be a pro for kids!)

 - No on/off switch.
 It just turns on when plugged in and the foot pedal is pushed.

 The Singer Tradition 2277 sewing machine is easy to use, easy to set up, and includes a bit more than the Singer 1304 above.

-Undoubtedly, it’s a “better” sewing machine than the Singer 1304, but it’s up to you to decide if you want or even need this much sewing machine given the extra cost.
+Undoubtedly, it’s a “better” sewing machine than the Singer 1304, but it’s up to you to decide if you want or even need this much given the extra cost.

-In contrast to the more fully-featured Brother XM2701, the Brother LX3817 lacks in a few ways.
-It does not include an automatic needle threader nor does it produce one-step buttonholes.
+In contrast to the more fully-featured Brother GX37, the Brother LX3817 lacks in a few ways.
+It does not include an automatic needle threader or produce one-step buttonholes.

 But, if you’re looking for a very basic sewing machine, just know Brother produces great, reliable sewing machines.
 This one is no exception, and I have no doubt it will perform well for you.

-While some of the above Brother sewing machines will sew thick fabrics occasionally, if you’re wanting to stitch leather, canvas, or denim frequently, you’ll be better served by a heavy-duty sewing machine.
+While some of the above Brother sewing machines will sew thick fabrics occasionally, if you want to stitch leather, canvas, or denim frequently, you’ll be better served by a heavy-duty sewing machine.